Last updated: July 12, 2026

 This blog post looks at five tips to monitor your employees’ productivity without being an overbearing boss.
 As well as three benefits of monitoring employee productivity.
 These benefits are both for you as the boss, as well as for your employees.

-Read more on Productive Downtime: a New Productivity Method to Implement in 2022
+Read more on Productive Downtime: The Productivity Method That Beats Burnout

 So, you want to monitor your employees' productivity, but you do not want to appear to be crossing the line?
-Here are 5 tips to help you:
+The difference between a bad boss and a good one is usually the move they reach for:

 If you want your employees to be productive, you need to set clear expectations from the start.